danteWei/Decipher/README.md

 Decipher Documentation
 ===

 The program (right now it is just a prototype) aims to encrypt/decrypt (or at least approximate the key to) Caesar ciphers, Affine ciphers, and Vigenere ciphers.
 It is written in C++.
+I also included a python program that can list all possible plaintexts if given an Affine ciphertext.
+The solution to the ciphertext in that python program is: alpha=25, beta=16.

 ***